andiniekaf/financial-inclusion/README.md

 # financial-inclusion
 About The Analysis

-The analysis, which was conducted using R, aims to measure the effects of demographic variables (age, education, income, and workforce status) on 3 proxies of financial inclusion: formal account ownership, formal saving behavior, and formal borrowing behavior.
+This repository aims to measure the effects of demographic variables (age, education, income, and workforce status) on 3 proxies of financial inclusion: formal account ownership, formal saving behavior, and formal borrowing behavior.
+A logistic regression analysis with the help of R software is used to crunch the data and draw insights from it.

 About The Repositories